Putin wins another six years at Russia's helm in landslide victory

 Although Putin has six years to consider a possible successor, uncertainty about his long-term future is a potential source of instability in a fractious ruling elite that only he can keep in check.

-Kremlin insiders say Putin has selected no heir apparent, and that any names being circulated are the product of speculation, not knowledge of Putin’s thinking.
+Kremlin insiders say Putin has selected no heir apparent, and that any names being circulated are the product of speculation and not based on insider knowledge of Putin’s thinking.

 “The longer he stays in power, the harder it will be to exit,” said Andrei Kolesnikov, senior fellow at the Carnegie Moscow Center, a think tank.
 “How can he abandon such a complicated system, which is essentially his personal project?”

-Additional reporting by Reuters reporters; Writing by Andrew Osborn; Editing by Christian Lowe, Larry King
+Additional reporting by Reuters reporters; Writing by Andrew Osborn; Editing by Christian Lowe and Richard Balmforth